jy0205/Pyramid-Flow/README.md

 CUDA_VISIBLE_DEVICES=0,1 sh scripts/inference_multigpu.sh
 ```

-It currently supports 2 or 4 GPUs, see the original script for more configurations.
-You can also launch a multi-GPU gradio app created by [@tpc2233](https://github.com/tpc2233), see [#59](https://github.com/jy0205/Pyramid-Flow/pull/59) for details.
+It currently supports 2 or 4 GPUs, with more configurations available in the original script.
+You can also launch a multi-GPU Gradio demo created by [@tpc2233](https://github.com/tpc2233), see [#59](https://github.com/jy0205/Pyramid-Flow/pull/59) for details.

   > Spoiler: We didn't even use sequence parallelism in training, thanks to our efficient pyramid flow designs.
 Stay tuned for the training code.